-As well as the impact on the top level of futsal in England, funding cut will severely affect the grassroots provision across the country.
-This is a sport popular in inner cities that the FA said less than a year ago particpation had doubled in one year.
+As well as the impact on the top level of futsal in England, the funding cut will severely affect the grassroots provision across the country.
+This is a sport popular in inner cities that FA data showed, less than a year ago, particpation had doubled in one year.

 They have gone from allocating an already tiny one fifth of one percent of their turnover in a normal year to futsal to one twentieth of one percent.
 That’s from 0.2% to 0.03%.
 When cuts need to be made, as is common, it is those already struggling and with the least powerful voice that bear the brunt of the pain.

-The English FA’s previous stated that futsal has “increasingly become an integral part of the football family” which seems to contradict the decisions they have made.
+The English FA’s previous stated that futsal has “increasingly become an integral part of the football family” which seems to be contradicted by these developments.

 Reflecting on English Futsal

-I am going to step back and analyse what has led to this situation occurring as the true responsibility for this decision lies in a long-term underlying cause rather than short-term circumstances.
+I am going to step back and analyse what has led to this situation occurring as it lies in a long-term underlying cause rather than short-term circumstances.
 It is a sudden outcome from trends that had finally reached a tipping point.

 We need to identify the chronic and root causes that go beyond the acute impact of the English FA’s need to make savings.
 It is critical to formulate the long-term solutions to avoid getting back on our feet and then experiencing a reoccurence of what is happening now.